Finding an AA Meeting in Ohio

 Once the meeting starts, attendees typically sit in chairs that are situated in a semi-circle.
 A group leader will be in charge of managing the meeting.
 It’s common for members of the AA group to recite passages that come directly from the Big Book, which includes the 12 promises and the 12 traditions.

-There are different types of AA meetings that can be held.
+Different types of AA meetings can be held.
 For instance, it’s possible for a Step Study meeting to occur, which involves a discussion of the 12 steps that Alcoholics Anonymous is based around.
-The most common type of AA meeting is an open meeting wherein members are able to speak about every facet of their recovery.
+The most common type of AA meeting is an open meeting wherein members can speak about every facet of their recovery.
 The meeting only comes to a close when everyone who’s looking to speak about their experiences is finished.
 Most AA meetings last for approximately one hour.

 Where to Go to Find AA Meetings in Ohio